 Our blended-faith family has the joy of celebrating two holidays this time of year: Christmas and Hanukkah.
 While most of my readers are quite familiar with the story of Christmas, you may not know exactly what is behind the Festival of Lights and all of the delicious foods prepared each year.

 Hanukkah (also known as Chanukkah and Festival of Lights) is a Jewish holiday celebrated for eight days and nights.
 It is the celebration of when the Jews regained control of Jerusalem and rededicated the Temple.
 There is a custom of eating foods fried or baked in oil to remember the miracle of a small flask of oil keeping the flame in the Temple alight for eight days (also the origin of the menorah).
-That's definitely an abridged version, but you can read more about the holiday here.
+That's definitely an abridged version, but you can read more about the holiday.

 You'll find that the traditions of Hanukkah vary according to the practices of different Jewish tribes (family history).
 My husband's family, the Ashkenazi, feature latkes as a main dish during holidays and especially at Hanukkah.